abhinavdrs/raspi-gps-logger/README.md

-# raspi-gps-logger is a raspberrypi based GPS logs collection unit.
-It uses SimpleRTK2B GNSS antenna and stores collected GPS data on an attached USB.
+# raspi-gps-logger is a Raspberrypi based GPS logs collection unit.
+It uses SimpleRTK2B GNSS antenna and stores collected GPS data on USB.

 ***********************************Setting up your device*****************************************